 1401 Zuni St.

-The master plan will focus on the south end of the stadium property — now occupied by surface parking lots used only during games and special events as well as surrounding areas to create linkages and connections for a complete neighborhood.
+The study area includes the south end of the stadium property — now occupied by surface parking lots used only during games and special events as well as surrounding areas to create linkages and connections for a complete neighborhood.